RodrigoDMU/MyWorkPDA-Project/README.md

 ## Principles of Data Analytics - Project Palmer Penguins

 This repository was created as part of the [Principles of Data Analytics](https://www.gmit.ie/principles-of-data-analytics) assessment module for the course in the [Higher Diploma in Data Analytics](https://www.gmit.ie/higher-diploma-in-science-in-computing-in-data-analytics?_gl=1*1bcdos0*_ga*MTE3OTU2MzQ5LjE2OTY2MDYwMzE.*_ga_5R02GBYV8V*MTcxNDMzOTE2Ni4xMS4xLjE3MTQzMzkyMDAuMC4wLjA.) at [ATU](https://www.atu.ie/).
-This README has been written with [Github's Documentation On READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) in mind. [[1]](#1) This project is using the dataset [palmerpenguis](https://allisonhorst.github.io/palmerpenguins/) to demonstrate the skills developed in the course in data analysis and vizualization. [[2]](#2) You can find more about [writing in Mark Down in GitHub's documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax). [[3]](#3)
+This README has been written with [Github's Documentation On READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) in mind. [[1]](#1) This project is using the dataset [palmerpenguis](https://allisonhorst.github.io/palmerpenguins/) to demonstrate the skills developed in the course in data analysis and visualization. [[2]](#2) You can find more about [writing in Mark Down in GitHub's documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax). [[3]](#3)

 ## About This Project

-This project is about the ["palmer penguins"](https://raw.githubusercontent.com/mwaskom/seaborn-data/master/penguins.csv) dataset, it is a dataset on penguins of three different species that contains information on the penguins body measurements, including bill length and depth (mm), flipper length (mm), and body mass (g), as well as sex information.
+This project is about the ["palmer penguins"](https://raw.githubusercontent.com/mwaskom/seaborn-data/master/penguins.csv) dataset, it is a dataset about penguins of three different species that contains information about the penguins body measurements, including bill length and depth (mm), flipper length (mm), and body mass (g), as well as sex information.
 This dataset is widely used in education and research to teach and model data analysis techniques.

 There are three species of penguins in the dataset: Adelie (*Pygoscelis adeliae*), Gentoo (*Pygoscelis papua*) and Chinstrap (*Pygoscelis antarctica*).
 Data was collected from 3 different locations: Dream, Torgersen and Biscoe at Palmer Station in Antarctica.